orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

 By default (and this was the case in previous Orbeon Forms versions as well), short namespaces are enabled to reduce the size of the resulting HTML page and browser DOM.

-However, in some cases of load-balancing, this can be an issue.
+However, in some cases of load balancing, this can be an issue.
 In such cases, you can disable short namespaces with this option.
 See [issue #2764](https://github.com/orbeon/orbeon-forms/issues/2764) for details.

 ### HTTP client configuration